 This hard-bound booklet lists military veterans, mostly from the Second World War, from Advance in Stoddard County, Missouri.
 Included are five "Gold Star Boys."
 Entries include photographic portraits, dates and branch of service, rank, domestic and overseas postings, and awards.

-Veterans History Project, Cass County, Missouri, Collection, (SUNP5974)
+Veterans History Project, Cass County, Missouri, Collection, (CA5974)

-Taped interviews and transcripts of World War II veterans conducted as part of the Veterans History Project in Cass County, Missouri.
-Also includes some photographs.
+Taped oral history interviews and transcripts of Missouri veterans conducted as part of the Veterans History Project in Cass County, Missouri.
+Collection also includes some photographs.

 Voight, Harry Anton, Papers, 1918-1951, (R1166)